-Alan Jacobs writes something so pitch perfect that I’m going to except the entire thing just in case his website ever disappears.
+Alan Jacobs writes something so pitch-perfect that I’m sharing it here in case his website ever disappears.
 On nostalgia:

 Whenever you suggest that history is a matter of losses as well as gains, whenever you call attention to what we’ve lost along the way, whether it’s something we deliberately set aside or something we just forgot to pack, a great chorus starts shouting “Nostalgia!”
 You may not even want to have packed it; you may think that we chose as well as we could have in the circumstances; you need only hint that something of value, even of some tiny tiny value, that we once held we hold no longer, and it starts: “always the loud angry crowd, / Very angry and very loud,”, crying: “Nostalgia!”